 of the Holy Spirit Himself unites us corporately, and constitutes us members of this body.
-In the mind of the apostle, the motive to, and the character of, unity were drawn from the existence of the body; and he exhorts us to &#8220;keep the unity of the Spirit in the bond of peace; for there is one *body* and *one* Spirit.&#8221; And on what foundation does the apostle establish these things?
-On this, that Christ is gone on high and has given gifts to men (we know this is by the Holy Ghost come down from above), in order to edify the body of Christ, from whom *the whole body,* fitly joined together, and growing by each supplying joint (allow me this word), according to the measure of the energy of each part,| makes to itself increase of the body, to the edifying of itself in love.
+In the mind of the apostle, the motive to, and the character of, unity were drawn from the existence of the body; and he exhorts us to "keep the unity of the Spirit in the bond of peace; for there is one body and one Spirit."
+And on what foundation does the apostle establish these things?
+On this, that Christ is gone on high and has given gifts to men (we know this is by the Holy Ghost come down from above), in order to edify the body of Christ, from whom *the whole body*, fitly joined together, and growing by each supplying joint (allow me this word), according to the measure of the energy of each part,¦ makes to itself increase of the body, to the edifying of itself in love.
 The body of the child is still a body.
 It is nevertheless susceptible of increase.
 Such is the idea of the Spirit of God.
-I have said &#8220;makes to itself,&#8221; for the form of the Greek expression implies it.
+I have said "makes to itself," for the form of the Greek expression implies it.
 However this may be, the doctrine is evident.
 All the body, acting by its members, acquires and produces increase of itself.
 The body is there.
 It grows, but is there, and this is certainly on earth.
 It is not in heaven that it grows by the gifts.
 It is not in heaven that ministry is exercised.
 It is during the period in which *Christ* is on high and the Holy Ghost, sent from above, is here below, that this takes place, in contrast with the heavenly state of the body.
 God willed that this body should be placed here below in this position of responsible activity, according to the power of the presence of the Holy Spirit, before manifesting it as the accomplished result of His purposes, according to the efficacy of His power, who leaves (in what He would effect) no lack, no defect, nor anything that answers not to His intention.

-The first Epistle to the Corinthians teaches us the same truth: &#8220;As the body is one, and hath many members, and all the members of that one body, being many, are one body: so also is Christ.
-For by one Spirit are we all baptized into one body, whether we be Jews or Gentiles, whether we be bond or free; and have been all made to drink into one Spirit,&#8221; @1 Corinthians 12: 12, 13.
-It is clearly on earth this baptism of the Holy Ghost takes place; @Acts 1: 5. &#8220;Now ye are the body of Christ and members in particular.
+The first Epistle to the Corinthians teaches us the same truth: "As the body is one, and hath many members, and all the members of that one body, being many, are one body: so also is Christ.
+For by one Spirit are we all baptized into one body, whether we be Jews or Gentiles, whether we be bond or free; and have been all made to drink into one Spirit," @1 Corinthians 12: 12, 13.
+It is clearly on earth this baptism of the Holy Ghost takes place; @Acts 1: 5.
+"Now ye are the body of Christ and members in particular.
 And God hath set some in the church, first, apostles; secondarily, prophets; thirdly,

-| The expression, *de chaque partie,* would be better rendered by the old phrase, *d&#8217;une chacune partie.*
+¦ The expression, *de chaque partie*, would be better rendered by the old phrase, *d'une chaque partie*.

 {104}